zhuo-che21/SPIN/README.md

 --inj-vnet=0 --synthetic=`i` \
 --sim-cycles=10000 --injectionrate=`j`
 ```
-where `i` represent the traffic mode, can be choosed from [uniform_random, tornado, bit_complement, bit_reverse, bit_rotation, neighbor, shuffle, transpose]
+where `i` represent the traffic mode, can be chosen from [uniform_random, tornado, bit_complement, bit_reverse, bit_rotation, neighbor, shuffle, transpose]
-and `j` represent the injection rate.
+and `j` represents the injection rate.

-And for deterministic routing algorithm, you can run
+For a deterministic routing algorithm, you can run
 ```bash
 ./build/NULL/gem5.opt \
 configs/example/garnet_synth_traffic.py \